Get in Touch

 • Extracting packages without dpkg

-• Further reading on package management
+• Further resources for package management

 System Initialization

-• Overview of the bootstrap process
+• Overview of the bootstrapping process

 • Understanding runlevels